batuhan/radyo-api-server/README.md

 This application is originally written for Razyo (http://razyo.com) by using FatFreeFramework, after the acquisition of Razyo by SosyalRadyo, we needed something more powerful.
 For these needs we're re-writing (yeah, the biggest mistake!) that application by using Silex.

-Notes:
-* This application DOES NOT follow any standards (commenting standards, markdown for readme etc., for now.
+Note: This application DOES NOT follow any standards (commenting standards etc.), for now.